legacy-repo/biovis-media-extension/docs/_build/html/_sources/index.rst.txt

 ..
-Choppy Media Extension documentation master file, created by sphinx-quickstart on Tue Jul  2 15:55:57 2019.
+Biovis Media Extension documentation master file, created by sphinx-quickstart on Tue Jul  2 15:55:57 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Choppy Media Extension's documentation!
+Welcome to Biovis Media Extension's documentation!
 ==================================================

 Summary
 ~~~~~~~
-Choppy-media-extension is an extension for Python-Markdown.
+Biovis-media-extension is an extension for Python-Markdown.
 It can launch dynamic plot or preprocess multimedia.

 Dependencies
 ~~~~~~~~~~~~
-Choppy requires Python 3+ and Python-Markdown to be loaded in your environment in order for full functionality to work.
+Biovis requires Python 3+ and Python-Markdown to be loaded in your environment in order for full functionality to work.

 Syntax